 In a typical week at [company], here are some of the things you’ll do:

-Have a team huddle to announce new contest
+- Have a team huddle to announce the new contest.

 And so on.